rbind/blog.jemu.name/content/posts/2015-11-02-plex-and-emby/index.md

 ---

 Having a media center and appropriate infrastructure in your own home is a nice thing.
-Besides questions about hardware specifications, there's also the the matter of software to use.
+Besides questions about hardware specifications, there's also the matter of software to use.
 Personally, I'm a reasonably satisfied FreeNAS user, so my base of operation is a collection of FreeBSD jails (Think virtual machines, if I understand it correctly).

 But what to do once you got your NAS set up and running, ready to serve all the media you have presumably acquired on a strictly legal basis over the course of multiple years?